Home / 5G / Protocols / PHY / PRACH

 Cell discovery -> PRACH preamble -> access response -> timing progress -> RRC setup path

-Access recovery and re-entry cases
+Access recovery and re-entry

 Beam-sensitive access conditions